-See Footnote # 3.
+8See Footnote # 3.

-Provide acreage estimates for jurisdictional wetlands in the review area: acres.
-5. Wetlands adjacent to but not directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands that do not directly abut an RPW, but when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, have a significant nexus with a TNW are jurisidictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide acreage estimates for jurisdictional wetlands in the review area: acres.
 6. Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs.
 Wetlands adjacent to such waters and have, when considered in combination with the tributary to which they are adjacent and with similarly situated adjacent wetlands, a significant nexus with a TNW are jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
 Provide estimates for jurisdictional wetlands in the review area: acres.
 7. Impoundments of jurisdictional waters.
 As a general rule, the impoundment of a jurisdictional tributary remains jurisdictional.
-Demonstrate that impoundment was created from "waters of the U.S.," or Demonstrate that water meets the criteria for one of the categories presented above (1-6), or Demonstrate that water is isolated with a nexus to commerce (see E below). Е. API LATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, DEGRADATION OR TRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY SUCH WATERS (CHECK ALL THAT LY); 10 which are or could be used by interstate or foreign travelers for recreational or other purposes. from which fish or shellfish are or could be taken and sold in interstate or foreign commerce. which are or could be used for industrial purposes by industries in interstate commerce.
+Demonstrate that impoundment was created from "waters of the U.S.," or Demonstrate that water meets the criteria for one of the categories presented above (1-6), or Demonstrate that water is isolated with a nexus to commerce (see E below).
+E. APP LATED [INTERSTATE OR INTRA-STATE] WATERS, INCLUDING ISOLATED WETLANDS, THE USE, DEGRADATION OR TRUCTION OF WHICH COULD AFFECT INTERSTATE COMMERCE, INCLUDING ANY SUCH WATERS (CHECK ALL THAT LY): 10 which are or could be used by interstate or foreign travelers for recreational or other purposes.
+From which fish or shellfish are or could be taken and sold in interstate or foreign commerce.
+Which are or could be used for industrial purposes by industries in interstate commerce.
 Interstate isolated waters.
 Explain: Other factors.
-Explain: Prov tify water body and summarize rationale supporting determination: ride estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Explain: Prov tify water body and summarize rationale supporting determination: ide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
 Other non-wetland waters: acres.
 Identify type(s) of waters: Wetlands: acres.
-F. NO N-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
-Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce. □ Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
+F. N-JURISDICTIONAL WATERS, INCLUDING WETLANDS (CHECK ALL THAT APPLY): If potential wetlands were assessed within the review area, these areas did not meet the criteria in the 1987 Corps of Engineers Wetland Delineation Manual and/or appropriate Regional Supplements.
+Review area included isolated waters with no substantial nexus to interstate (or foreign) commerce.
+Prior to the Jan 2001 Supreme Court decision in "SWANCC," the review area would have been regulated based solely on the "Migratory Bird Rule" (MBR).
 Waters do not meet the "Significant Nexus" standard, where such a finding is required for jurisdiction.
-Explain: Other: (explain, if not covered above): Preamble waters measuring 0.065 acres total juri DLATED - Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of sdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated iculture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
+Explain: Other: (explain, if not covered above): The 4 water features are existing wastewater treatment ponds located at city's wastewater treatment plant site on the southern portion of the city.
+These features total 2.80 acres. juri DLATED - Provide acreage estimates for non-jurisdictional waters in the review area, where the sole potential basis of sdiction is the MBR factors (i.e., presence of migratory birds, presence of endangered species, use of water for irrigated culture), using best professional judgment (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet width (ft).
 Lakes/ponds: acres.
 Other non-wetland waters: acres.
 List type of aquatic resource: .
 Wetlands: acres.
 ILS SIGNIFICANT NEXUS - Provide acreage estimates for non-jurisdictional waters in the review area that do not et the "Significant Nexus" standard, where such a finding is required for jurisdiction (check all that apply): Non-wetland waters (i.e., rivers, streams): linear feet, width (ft).
 Lakes/ponds: acres.
+Other non-wetland waters: acres.
+List type of aquatic resource: .
+Wetlands: acres.